avkonst/hookstate/README.md

 Use github ticketing system to ask questions, report bugs or request features.
 Feel free to submit pull requests.

-## Alternatives

-  - [valuelink](https://www.npmjs.com/package/valuelink) for complex local state management and two-way data binding.
-    - This work was initially inspired by the implementation of [valuelink](https://www.npmjs.com/package/valuelink), but I wanted greater type-safety of the API and some other features to handle greater variety of usecases in concise and simple way.
-  - [react-use](https://github.com/streamich/react-use) `useList` and `useMap` libraries for local state management of arrays and objects
-  - [mobx-react-lite](https://www.npmjs.com/package/mobx-react-lite) for global state management

 ## Installation

 Using NPM: